Introduction

 Funding

-My research is currently possible thanks to the Foreign Young Talent Program from the China's Ministry of Science and Technology (MOST).
-Previously, my work has also been funded by the Research Fund for International Young Scientists (RFIS-I) from the National Natural Science Foundation of China (NSFC) and the President's International Fellowship Initiative (PIFI) for Visiting Scientists from the Chinese Academy of Sciences (CAS).
+My scientific research is currently possible thanks to the International Scientists Project of the Beijing Natural Science Foundation (BJNSF).
+Previously, my postdoctoral work was funded by the Foreign Young Talent Program from the China's Ministry of Science and Technology (MOST), the Research Fund for International Young Scientists (RFIS-I) from the National Natural Science Foundation of China (NSFC), and the President's International Fellowship Initiative (PIFI) for Visiting Scientists from the Chinese Academy of Sciences (CAS).
 My doctoral research was financed by the Spanish Government through several grants.
 I am very grateful to all these institutions for their support.